atomisthq/docs/docs/automations/graphql.md

 }
 ```

-Now that the query is defined, it can be used with the `GraphClient` to execute
+Once the query is defined, you can use it with the `GraphClient` to execute
 a query.

 ```typescript